illinois-stat447/sp25-prj-qiranhu2-wanjing4/README.md

 2. What do the most “favorite” anime have in common?

-    -   Are the series that fans mark as favorites usually the highest-scoring and most popular ones?
+    -   Are fans marking their favorites usually the highest-scoring and most popular ones?

     -   Do certain genres or unique content qualities inspire a disproportionately high number of favorites even if those anime aren’t at the very top of the popularity charts?